LeDeutsch/hackathon-march-2021/README.md

 ![Banner](images/banner.jpg)

-# hackaton-mars-2021
+# hackathon-mars-2021
-Projet Hackaton Mars 2021 de l'école ÉSTIAM.
+Projet Hackathon Mars 2021 de l'école ÉSTIAM.

-## There is our Hackaton 2021 project.
+## There is our Hackathon 2021 project.

 We aiming to update the [Hope Foundation](https://www.hope-found.org/) website.
 Our plan is to make this website cleaner and most of all to glow up.